-- (iii) If the matter cannot be resolved at Stage 1, including if the student disputes the allegations or the outcome, a formal investigation will be undertaken in accordance with 9.7.2 of these regulations.
+- (iii) If the matter cannot be resolved at Stage 1, including if the student disputes the allegations or the outcome, or fails to engage with an agreed action plan or other further work, a formal investigation will be undertaken in accordance with 9.7.2 of these regulations.
 If a Panel is subsequently convened and it judges the allegations against the student are upheld, the full range of sanctions detailed in 9.7.8 will apply. - (iv) Where, however, the complaint is more serious, or if it calls for an investigation, or the alleged offence is outside the normal jurisdiction of the staff directly involved, the matter should be referred to the Faculty Disciplinary Officer or nominee, who will decide on the next steps in accordance with 9.7.2.